File-based Catalogs

 Automation

-Operator authors and catalog maintainers are encouraged to automate their catalog maintenance with CI/CD workflows. catalog maintainers could further improve on this by building Git-ops automation that:
+Operator authors and catalog maintainers are encouraged to automate their catalog maintenance with CI/CD workflows.
+Catalog maintainers could further improve on this by building Git-ops automation that:

 • Checks that PR authors are permitted to make the requested changes (e.g. updating their package’s image reference)